-STERLING, Va. — U.S. Customs and Border Protection (CBP) officers at Washington Dulles International Airport arrested a U.S. citizen Monday who was wanted by the Metropolitan Police Department of the District of Columbia for assault.
+STERLING, Va. — U.S. Customs and Border Protection (CBP), Office of Field Operations (OFO), at Washington Dulles International Airport arrested a Virginia man Monday who was wanted by the Washington, D.C.
+Metropolitan Police Department for assault.

-Jeremia Gibson Carrol, 44, of Reston, Va., arrived on a flight from Spain.
-CBP officers determined Carrol to be subject to an arrest warrant issued by the Metropolitan Police Department of the District of Columbia for assault.
+Hassan Akmal Leghari Balouch, 31, of Fairfax, Va., arrived on a flight from the United Arab Emirates.
+CBP officers determined Balouch to be the subject of an arrest warrant obtained by the Washington Metropolitan Police Department for assault.
 CBP officers verified the validity of the warrant and confirmed extradition.
-CBP officers arrested Carrol and turned him over to Metropolitan Airport Authority Police for extradition.
+CBP officers arrested Balouch and turned him over to Washington Metropolitan Airport Authority officers for extradition.

-“The United States is a welcoming nation however; CBP remains ever vigilant in intercepting those travelers that our laws identify as needing further scrutiny,” said Stephen Kremer Acting CBP Port Director for the Port of Washington Dulles.
+“The United States is a welcoming nation; however, CBP remains ever vigilant in intercepting those travelers that our laws identify as needing further scrutiny,” said Wayne Biondi CBP Area Port Director for the Port of Washington Dulles.

-Visit CBP’s Travel webpage to learn rules governing travel to and from the U.S.
+Visit CBP’s Travel website to learn rules governing travel to and from the U.S.